Measure of Strength of Evidence for Visually Observed Differences between Subpopulations: Population Difference Criterion

-While DWD is quite effective in the visual separation of subpopulations, it is based on complex optimization and its original implementation could be relatively slow to compute.
-This problem has been partially mitigated in the case of large sample sizes by the algorithm of \cite{lam2018fast}.
-However, DWD can still be slow within the context of permutation methods such as DiProPerm due to repeated calls.
-Therefore, we will also investigate a computationally faster approach based on projection on the Mean Difference (MD) direction, i.e. the direction pointing from the mean of one group to the mean of the other.
+Consider data from two potentially high-dimensional populations $X_1,\ldots,X_m$ and $Y_1,\ldots Y_n$.
+As explained in the introduction, a common way of visualizing the difference between the subpopulations uses projections on a given direction determined by a unit vector $w$, e.g., a PCA direction.
+A particularly useful visual direction for distinguishing subpopulations is the Distance Weighted Discrimination (DWD) direction vector $w$ proposed by \citet{marron2007distance}. {DWD solves an optimization problem that is formally stated in Appendix~\ref{ap:DWD}}.
+A potential drawback is that DWD can be relatively slow to compute.
+Therefore, we will also investigate a computationally faster version of DiProPerm based on projection onto the Mean Difference (MD) direction, i.e. $w=\frac{\bar X_m-\bar Y_n}{\|\bar X_m-\bar Y_n\|}$ -- the direction pointing from the mean of one group to the mean of the other.